neuhausergenny/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can often lead to more problems than it solves.
 It's important to first write clear, understandable code and only optimize when profiling has identified performance bottlenecks.

+# 2023-12-07
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
+By giving priority to the critical tasks first, you can ensure that your project stays on track and meets its deadlines.
+Use a task management tool, such as Trello or Asana, to help keep track of your tasks and their priorities.
+ 2. Plan ahead: Planning is crucial for any project.
+When starting a new project or working with a team, make sure to plan out the entire process, including the deadlines, milestones, resources, etc. Planning ahead will prevent last-minute surprises and ensure a smooth execution of the project plan.
+3. Stay organized: As a programmer, maintaining a clean and organized codebase is vital for efficiency and maintainability.
+Follow best practices, like using version control systems (like Git), organizing code into logical folders, following naming conventions, adding comments, documenting your code, using code formatting tools, linting, static code analysis, unit testing, continuous integration, code review, follow coding standards, use code quality tools and more.
+These practices will not only help in maintaining code but also in reducing the time taken to fix issues and in improving the overall quality of code.